The Golden Cocker Retriever belongs to the sporting breed group and scores high in obedience training and agility.

 His tail is similar to that of the Golden Retriever as well, thick and slightly curved.
 His paws are strong, and the legs are parallel.
 His snout is also medium-length and furnished with a black nose.

 His dark eyes are inherited from both parent breeds.
-The Golden Cocker Retriever is not a hypoallergenic breed and will shed all throughout the year.
+The Golden Cocker Retriever is not a hypoallergenic breed and will shed throughout the year.

 To prevent mats and tangles, daily brushing with a good bristle brush will reduce hair damage.